kubevault/prometheus-exporter/docs/concepts/policy-crds/vaultpolicy.md

 #### spec.vaultRef

-`spec.vaultRef` is a `required` field that specifies the name of [AppBinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md) that contains information to communicate with Vault.
+`spec.vaultRef` is a `required` field that specifies the name of an [AppBinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md) reference which is used to connect with a Vault server.
 AppBinding must be on the same namespace with VaultPolicy object.

 ```yaml
 spec: